How to grow star jasmine

 Where to grow star jasmine

-For best results grow star jasmine in well-drained soil in full sun or partial shade, with protection from cold, drying winds.
+For best results grow this evergreen jasmine in well-drained soil in full sun or partial shade, with protection from cold, drying winds.
 Provide some support to plants to encourage them to grow in the desired direction.
-Star jasmine doesn’t require deep soil to grow well, and can be grown successfully in pots.
+Star jasmine doesn't require deep soil to grow well, and can be grown successfully in pots.

 How to plant star jasmine

 Dig a generous hole, adding plenty of grit and well-rotted compost, plus a sprinkling of mycorrhizal fungi.
 Back fill and firm the soil before watering well.

 Watch Monty Don repot a star jasmine in this video clip from Gardeners' World: